-Make ahead orange rolls are melt-in-your-mouth delicious.
-Absolutely the best thing on your dinner table.
+Make-ahead orange rolls are melt-in-your-mouth delicious.
+They are a childhood favorite!
+I love pulling each flakey layer apart!
+They will absolutely be the best thing on your dinner table.

-Growing up these were one of my favorite breads mom made.
-I loved that we got to have a sweet, iced roll with dinner, and also how the layers pulled apart revealing the orange, buttery flavor.
+Growing up these were one of my favorite breads that mom made.
+I loved that we got to have a sweet, iced-roll with dinner, and also how the layers pulled apart revealing the orange, buttery flavor.

 Great for holiday dinners, these make ahead orange rolls are also delicious for a brunch or spring lunch.

-The secret to the peel-apart layers is a mixture of butter, orange zest and a touch of sugar.
-The mixture gets spread on the dough, layered and cut.
-The butter creates individual morsels of bread that peel right apart as you eat.
+The secret to the peel-apart orange layers is a mixture of butter, orange zest and a touch of sugar.
+The buttery mixture creates those individual morsels of bread I talked about, that peel right apart as you eat.

 - ¼ cup warm water

 - 1½ teaspoon salt

 - ¼ cup plus 5 tablespoon unsalted butter, softened (divided)

 - 2 tablespoon finely grated orange zest, divided (from about 2 oranges)

 - 3½ to 4 cups all-purpose flour plus more for work surface